-- Students who are 18 years old and/or possess a high school diploma approved by the South Carolina Association of Independent Home Schools (SCAIHS) or any legal alternate organization that provides a means of accountability and issues credible documentation of high school course work will be allowed to enroll at FDTC upon successful completion of the College's entrance requirements. - Students must have satisfactory scores on either the Scholastic Assessment Test (SAT), the American College Test (ACT), or the College's placement test as required for entrance into desired programs. - Students who have been home schooled and possess a credible high school diploma issued by the South Carolina Association of Independent Home Schools or any organization as described above are eligible for financial assistance. - Under some circumstances home schooled students may be asked to provide a GED certificate in order to meet the requirements of approving agencies or accreditation requirements for certain programs.
+- Individuals who possess a high school diploma approved by the South Carolina Association of Independent Home Schools (SCAIHS) or any legal alternate organization that provide a means of accountability and issues credible documentation of high school coursework recognized by the state of South Carolina will be allowed to enroll at FDTC upon successful completion of the college's entrance requirements. - 2.
+Applicants must have satisfactory scores on either the SAT, ACT, or the college's placement test for entrance into their desired program. - 3.
+Applicants who have been home schooled and possess a credible high school diploma issued by the South Carolina Association of Independent

+Home Schools, or any organization as described above, are eligible for financial assistance.

+Under some circumstances home schooled applicants may be asked to provide a GED certificate in order to meet the requirements of approving agencies or accreditation requirements for certain programs.